strawberryhacker/editor/readme.md

 - [ ] - mark based editing
 - [ ] - shortcuts for most used features

+## Fix

+- If minimum width is less than the margin the cursor gets messed up.

 ## Controls

-Shift-Left - focus next window
+- Shift-Left - focus next window
-Shift-Right - focus previous window
+- Shift-Right - focus previous window
-Ctrl-G - open file bar
+- Ctrl-G - open file bar